 Mental health support (AB 8)

 What it would do: AB 8 would require that by December 2024, all schools and charter schools employ a mental health professional for every 600 students or, for smaller schools, contracts for professional mental health services.
 Counties would be required to help fund services through Prop.
 63, a tax voters passed in 2004.

-Why it is important: Supporters say California ranks among the bottom 10 states in providing mental health care in schools at a time that principals and teachers say they are not equipped to handle students’ increasing mental health challenges.Bill status: Author held and agreed to bring this back next year
+Why it is important: Supporters say California ranks among the bottom 10 states in providing mental health care in schools at a time that principals and teachers say they are not equipped to handle students’ increasing mental health challenges.Bill status: The author pulled the bill and is expected to bring it back next year.

 Targeting Teach for America (AB 221)

 What it would do: AB 221 would prohibit districts from placing teachers in low-income schools hired through third-party contractors unless the contract commits teachers to teaching at least five years.
 The original bill explicitly targeted the nonprofit Teach for America, which recruits recent college grads who commit to teaching only for two years in high-poverty schools, although many TFA teachers serve longer.
 The bill has been expanded to include other contractors.